-HANDBOOK (RULEBOOK CONSEQUENTIALS) INSTRUMENT [YEAR]
+HANDBOOK (RULEBOOK CONSEQUENTIALS NO. 2) INSTRUMENT 2015

-- A. The Prudential Regulation Authority ("PRA") makes this instrument in the exercise of the following powers and related provisions in the Financial Services and Markets Act 2000 ("the Act"): - (1) [section 137G (The PRA's general rules)]; and - (2) [section 137T (General supplementary powers). - B. The rule-making powers referred to above are specified for the purpose of section 138G(2) (Rule-making instrument) of the Act.
+- A. The Prudential Regulation Authority ("PRA") makes this instrument in the exercise of the following powers and related provisions in the Financial Services and Markets Act 2000 ("the Act"): - (1) section 137G (The PRA's general rules); and - (2) section 137T (General supplementary powers). - B. The rule-making powers referred to above are specified for the purpose of section 138G(2) (Rule-making instruments) of the Act.

 C. In accordance with section 138J of the Act (Consultation by the PRA), the PRA consulted the Financial Conduct Authority.
-After consulting, the PRA published a draft of proposed rules and had regard to representations made.
+After consulting, the PRA published a draft of the proposed rules and had regard to representations made.